Location: Tuscany, Italy

 Affiliation: Southern Methodist University, The University of Texas at Austin, Franklin and Marshall College

-Project Director: Greg Warden (Southern Methodist University) and Michael Thomas (The University Of Texas at Austin)
+Project Director: Greg Warden (Franklin College, Switzerland) and Michael Thomas (The University Of Texas at Austin)

 The Mugello Valley Archaeological Project and Poggio Colla Field School center on the excavation of Poggio Colla, an Etruscan settlement site in the Mugello near the modern town of Vicchio, about twenty miles northeast of Florence, Italy.
 The site preserves the remains of an Etruscan sanctuary and its surrounding settlement occupied from the eighth to second centuries B.C.E.
 Field school participants excavate up to four days per week, with the rest of the time spent conducting research and working in the lab.
 Students will receive training in Etruscan archaeology as well as in the theoretical and practical aspects of fieldwork from a professional staff that includes archaeologists, an architect, an illustrator, a surveyor, and a conservator.
 Students conduct research projects that replicate the methodologies of archaeological documentation and explication found in archaeological site publication.
 Much of the training takes place in the field or in the lab; however, lectures by the staff as well as by visiting scholars supplement on-site learning.
 The site's proximity to Florence allows for week-end visits to major museums and archaeological sites.